School of Technical Writing

 - developer looking to grow his or her career into a senior developer or simply describing the features in development

-- Software architect who need to define a consistent structure of the architecture documentation you provide
+- Software architects who need to define a consistent structure of the architecture documentation you provide

-- Business analyst, where technical writing is one of the skills you need to apply in you work
+- Business analyst, where technical writing is one of the skills you need to apply in your work

 - Development manager who needs to guide the work of the development team